JudeQuintana/cloud-infra-lab/README.md

 Auto Scaling Group (ASG):
 - EC2 instances with cloud-init & socat health endpoints.
   - Using `t2.micro` instance with encrypted root volumes.
-  - Utilizing Mariadb as the MYSQL client.
+  - Utilizing MariaDB as the MYSQL client.
   - Some IMDSv2 confiuration in metadata options.
-    - Stops SSRF/metadata theft via IMDSv1.
+    - Stop SSRF/metadata theft via IMDSv1.
     - No Multihop access.
     - Stop leaking tags into IMDS.
   - Hardened systemd configuration.
-    - Locked down enviroment variables for mysql credentials.
+    - Locked down enviroment variables for MYSQL credentials.
     - App services run with non privileged user.
 - Scales based on CPU utilization.
 - Deployed across multiple AZs.
 - Instances can spin up without a NATGW because there's an S3 gateway.
   - This is because Amazon Linux 2023 AMI uses S3 for the yum repo.
-  - If you plan on using NATGWs for the ASG instances when modifying the cloud-init script then set `natgw = true` (on public subnet per Az) and you'll need to add an egress security group rule to the instances security group.
+  - If you plan on using NATGWs for the ASG instances when modifying the cloud-init script then set `natgw = true` (on public subnet per AZ) and you'll need to add an egress security group rule to the instances security group.
-- It's difficult to test scale-out with no load testing scripts (at the moment) but you can test the scale-in by selecting a desired capacity of 6 and watch the asg terminate unneeded instance capacity down back to 2.
+- It's difficult to test scale-out with no load testing scripts (at the moment) but you can test the scale-in by selecting a desired capacity of 6 and watch the ASG terminate unneeded instance capacity down back to 2.
-- The boolean to auto deploy instance refresh is set to `true` by default in the asg module.
+- The boolean to auto deploy instance refresh is set to `true` by default in the ASG module.
   - It will use latest launch template version after the launch template is modified.
   - The config prioritizes availability (launch before terminate) over cost control (terminate before launch).
   - Only one instance refresh can be run at a time but will cancel any.